 Clearly, the band-aid ‘fixes’ for diesel emissions that rely on exhaust recirculation and after-treatment aren’t working to owners’ satisfaction.
 However, there’s no alternative to the diesel yet – or is there?

-It’s possible that the turbine range extender is too expensive for the SUV and 4WD markets so the initial REEVs will probably have IC engines, such as the BMW motorcycle engine used in the BMW i3 and the small rotary proposed by Mazda for its forthcoming REEV range.
+Initial REEVs will probably have IC engines, such as the BMW motorcycle engine used in the BMW i3 and the small rotary proposed by Mazda for its forthcoming REEV range.

 Interestingly, the US military is also testing a hydrogen fuel-cell REEV Colorado ute.

-In 2012, automotive R&D company Ricardo attended the Cars of Tomorrow Conference, held in Melbourne.
+Way back in 2012, automotive R&D company Ricardo attended the Cars of Tomorrow Conference, held in Melbourne.
 Ricardo’s technology and innovation officer, Professor Neville Jackson, gave Conference attendees a projection of how this independent, but highly influential, vehicle research and development company saw the future.